batcholi/XenonCode/README.md

 - `delta`() // returns the time difference in seconds from the last execution of this function

 # Compiler Specifications
-This section is intented for game developers who want to use this in their game
+This section is intented for game developers who want to use this in their game.

+XenonCode comes with its own parser/compiler/interpreter library, and a very simple cli tool.

 ## Editor
 It is encouraged that the code editor runs the following parse on the current line on each keystroke: